N3nk0v/Computer-Science/README.md

-# Computer-Science
+# 🧠 Computer Science

-Security foundations, cryptography, networking and core concepts.
+Core computing concepts that support cybersecurity.

+This section focuses on cryptography, networking, and fundamental system understanding.